When you register to vote, you must provide proof of residency.

 - An intake document from a residential care facility

 Coronavirus Disease 2019 (COVID-19) in Wisconsin, Wisconsin Department of Health Services

 - In Person: The Friday before Election Day.

 - By Mail: Postmarked at least 20 days before Election Day.

 Individuals may register to vote in person at your polling place on Election Day.
 All individuals must provide both a proof of residency document and proof of identification to register on election Day.

-- be a resident of Wisconsin for at least 10 days
+- Be a resident of Wisconsin for at least 28 days before an election;

 Wisconsin voter registration directions

 - Use our Register to Vote Tool to fill out the National Voter Registration Form.

 - Sign and date your form.
 This is very important!